supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Set Definition.md

 ## Universal Set $(U)$
 - The Universal set $U$ is the set containing everything currently under consideration.
 - Content of $U$ depends on the context, sometimes explicitly stated, sometimes implicit.

+> [!suggestion] Universal Set not mentioned
+> If the Universal set is not mentioned or given in the question, consider the union of the given sets as the universal set

 ---
 ## Disjoint Sets